aerospike/aerolab/docs/aws/README.md

 Create / get the right subnets and security groups, if not intending to use the defaults.
 You can skip this step, in which case AeroLab will create the required security groups with minimal permissions required.

+Note that if using the default VPC, which does not exist, AeroLab will create it, together with default subnets.

 #### Security Groups

 AeroLab clusters require a security group.
 The following rules will allow for full connectivity: